corekube/web/content/posts/2016_03_06-building-corekube-on-kubernetes-part-2.md

 In the **Components** section above, we stated that the `corekube/cert-renew` project is comprised of a set of scripts tasked to do many efforts with regards to the renewal of the SSL/TLS certs:

  - One of these tasks, is to have `corekube/cert-renew` save the renewed certs to a Kubernetes Secret that exists in the distinct Namespace of the`corekube/nginx` Pod, as we use different Namespaces for each microservice.
-	 - This Secret,`nginx-ssl-secret`, is the resource that contains the data that `corekube/nginx` needs to secure the connection in its configuration file, `nginx.conf`, as described in [Part #1]({{<relref "posts/2016_03_06-building-corekube-on-kubernetes-part-1.md#configurations-secrets">}}).
+	 - This Secret,`nginx-ssl-secret`, is the resource that contains the data that `corekube/nginx` needs to secure the connection in its configuration file, `nginx.conf`, as described in .
  - Another task that it performs, is the rolling-update of a ReplicationController, so that the Pod can be given any *renewed* SSL/TLS certs stored in its Secret `nginx-ssl-secret`, as this is the only current way available to [inform a Pod that a Secret has changed](http://kubernetes.io/v1.1/docs/user-guide/secrets.html#secret-and-pod-lifetime-interaction).
-	 - 	Thus, in order for both of these tasks that `corekube/cert-renew` performs to actually function, it **must** be able to interact with the Kubernetes system to perform these actions in some fashion.

-If you haven't yet realized it, we're stating that the `cert-renew` container, which is a part of the `corekube/cert-renew` Pod running in its own Namespace, is executing *system-level* commands in the Kubernetes cluster, such as updating a Secret or performing a rolling-update on a ReplicationController, from *within* the Pod itself. *How is it able to perform these softs of administrative actions in Kubernetes?
+In order for `corekube/cert-renew` to perform these tasks, it **must** have a means to interact with the Kubernetes system.
+Better stated, the `cert-renew` container, which is a part of the `corekube/cert-renew` Pod, is executing *system-level* commands in the Kubernetes cluster, such as updating a Secret and performing a rolling-update on a ReplicationController, from *within* the Pod itself. *How is it able to perform these softs of administrative actions in Kubernetes?
 And with what credentials?*

 With [ServiceAccounts](http://kubernetes.io/v1.1/docs/user-guide/service-accounts.html).